SIG Manufacturing Co.

-These pages contain everything I have found on-line concerning the production history of model airplane kits & ARFs from SIG Manufacturing Company, including kits from other manufacturers that SIG has carried over the years.
+These pages contain everything I have found on-line concerning the production history of model airplane kits & ARFs from SIG Manufacturing Company, including kits from other manufacturers that SIG presently carries or has carried over the years.

 All information has been obtained from MANY sources across the web, far too many for me to keep track of, but RC Groups, RC Universe, e-bay, Worthington auctions,

-Mike Gretz (R&D Chief, SIG) and the SIG Company, and many personal websites were
+the late (and greatly missed) Mike Gretz (R&D Chief, SIG) and the SIG Company, and many personal websites and individuals were

 the main sources.
 The SIG logo at the top of these